2020 Hosting Plans and Payment

 As of 2020, we have two hosting plans: Standard Hosting, which is standard, reliable, website hosting; and Worry-Free WordPress Hosting, which offers you specially-tuned hosting, automatic updates and support for WordPress sites.

 If you have received an invoice for one of these services already, you can simply pay that invoice with a check, request we send you a Square invoice, or if you wish, you can click a button below to use your PayPal account or any major debit or credit card to pay immediately.
-(If you pay via PayPal, you’ll receive a PayPal notification of payment immediately, and we’ll also send an invoice marked as “paid” for your records within five business days.)
+(If you pay via PayPal, you’ll receive a PayPal notification of payment immediately.
+If you paid with PayPal – without having received an invoice from us first – we’ll send an invoice marked as “paid” for your records within five business days.)
 If you wish to pay through another means, like Venmo, etc., please email us at Aaron@PagePoint.com, or complete our contact form.

 Past Legacy Hosting customers, please note: We no longer offer Legacy Hosting.
 Once you purchase a year of Standard Hosting, we’ll migrate your website to our newer server at no extra cost to you.